 Palliative care is an extra layer of support for you and your family.
-It offers relief from the symptoms, pain and stress of a serious illness while supporting your desire to remain in your home.
-Palliative care is covered by Medicare, Medicaid and many insurance policies.
+It offers relief from the symptoms, pain, and stress of a serious illness while supporting your desire to remain in your home.
+Palliative care is covered by Medicare, Medicaid, and many other insurance policies.

-- Frequent hospitalizations or ER visits — two or more in last 6 months
+- Frequent hospitalizations or ER visits (two or more in a six-month period)

-- Uncontrolled symptoms — pain, dyspnea, depression, fatigue, etc. – despite optimal medical management
+- Uncontrolled symptoms like pain, dyspnea, depression, fatigue, etc., despite optimal medical management

 - Functional decline, including unexplained weight loss, loss of mobility, frequent falls, skin breakdown, etc.